-1) Physical Layout: This factor records the setting in which the development team works.
+Physical Layout: This factor records the setting in which the development team works.
 XP is purported to work best in an open space office environment.
-However, most organizations that employ XP do not have this particular setup.
-Recording this factor will help determine if office layout does, indeed, play a role in the ability to effectively adopt XP.
+However, organizations that employ XP may not have this particular setup which might help explain differences in the success of the team.
+Recording this factor will help determine if office layout plays a role in the ability to effectively adopt XP.
 The presence of distributed teams is recorded later.

 Record Describe if the team members are located in private offices with doors, in cubicles, in open space, or in some other arrangement.
-Describe if they are in the same aisle, building, site, or time zone.
+Describe if they are in the same aisle, building, or site.
 Note if the facilities are conducive to pair programming and easy communication with team members.
 It may also be useful to list if a team meeting room or a team recreation room is available.